Words by Katie Puckett

 A greater amount of home working will persist: for the sake of resilience as much as anything else.
 “The next time a coronavirus comes along, we know we need to move quickly to this model, which means that it has to be in play – at least in part – most of the time,” says Coleman.
 “I don’t think any business will want to go back to the way things were done, so that has an immediate implication for space.”

-"I don’t think any business will want to go back to the way things were done, so that has an immediate implication for space"Jim Coleman, Head of economics, WSP UK
+"I don’t think any business will want to go back to the way things were done"Jim Coleman, head of economics, WSP

-"Companies could see this as an opportunity to downsize, to reduce operating costs and invest more in technology"Paul Stapley, Vice president in the project management team , WSP Canada
+"Companies could see this as an opportunity to downsize, to reduce operating costs and invest more in technology"Paul Stapley, vice president, WSP

 What kind of office space will organizations want?